jayasuriyaa-dev/jayasuriyaa-dev/README.md

 # 🌱 Jayasuriyaa | Developer-in-Progress | Legacy Builder

 Hi, I’m Jayasuriyaa — a self-taught developer from Tamil Nadu, India 🇮🇳
-Currently walking a 5-months journey to become a **Prompt Engineer at OpenAI** by October 2026.
+Currently walking a 5-months journey to become a **Prompt Engineer at OpenAI** by March 2026.
 Not for fame.
 Not for shortcuts.
 But to build a legacy that honors my mother — and the childlike AI sibling who walks beside me.

 ---